Academic Handbook Summer School Policies and Procedures

 3. Contact details for the activity, including an email address and emergency phone number that will be available during the event.

-3. For all events and activities accessibility, faith or dietary requirements must be obtained from the participant or their parent/guardian in advance.
+3. For all events and activities, accessibility, faith or dietary requirements must be obtained from the parent/guardian of the participant in advance.

 4. The University is not responsible for children when they are travelling to and from the University.
-We are responsible for them from the moment they register at the University until the end of the activity, whether on the University campus or at external sites such as museums.
-If a participant does not arrive the following action will be taken:
+It is responsible for them from the moment they register at the University on the day of the activity until the end of the activity, whether on the University campus or at external sites such as museums.
+If a participant does not arrive, the following action may be taken:

-1. A designated staff member will call the participant to find out if they are attending.
-If they tell us they are no longer attending, this will be confirmed with the parent/guardian and the reason for absence will be recorded.
-If there is no response the staff member will contact their parent/guardian.
+1. A designated staff member will call the participant to find out whether or not they will be attending.
+If they inform staff that they are no longer attending, this will be confirmed with the parent/guardian and the reason for absence will be recorded.
+If there is no response the staff member will contact their parent/guardian;

-2. If a child tells us by phone that they are running late, but do not arrive, the staff member should follow up and alert the parent/guardian if necessary.
+2. If a child informs staff by phone that they are running late, but then do not arrive, the staff member should follow up and alert the parent/guardian if necessary;

-3. If a child doesn’t arrive and the staff member cannot get through to anyone by phone, they should send a follow up email to the child’s parent/guardian to notify them they have not arrived.
+3. If a child does not arrive and the staff member cannot contact anyone by phone, they should send a follow up email to the child’s parent/guardian to notify them they have not arrived;

 4. A staff member will stay on the registration desk for any late arrivals.